quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 ![The StartAGame Sequence Diagram](StartAGame.png)

-> _At appropriate places as part of this narrative provide one or more
-> static models (UML class structure or object diagrams) with some
-> details such as critical attributes and methods._

-> _You must also provide any dynamic models, such as statechart and
-> sequence diagrams, as is relevant to a particular aspect of the design
-> that you are describing.
-For example, in WebCheckers you might create
-> a sequence diagram of the `POST /validateMove` HTTP request processing
-> or you might show a statechart diagram if the Game component uses a
-> state machine to manage the game._
->

-> _If a dynamic model, such as a statechart describes a feature that is
-> not mostly in this tier and cuts across multiple tiers, you can
-> consider placing the narrative description of that feature in a
-> separate section for describing significant features.
-Place this after
-> you describe the design of the three tiers._

 ### Application Tier
-> _Provide a summary of the Application tier of your architecture.
-This
-> section will follow the same instructions that are given for the UI
-> Tier above._
-*** DESCRIBE THE COMPONENTS ***

 The Application Tier of this application consists of 3 components: Game, GameCenter, and PlayerLobby.
 A Game object represents a game event in the application.
 It contains a "redPlayer" (a Player object that